bbauska/W3Cx-3of5/README.md

 8.  ctx.stroke(); // draws the whole buffer (the 1000 rectangles) at once
 ```

-Instead of calling strokeRect(...) or fillRect(...), we just call the rect(...) method of the context (*line 7*).
+Instead of calling strokeRect(...) or fillRect(...), we just call the rect(...) method of the context (<i>line 7</i>).
 This is how we can delay the drawing of the rectangles.
 The 1000 rectangles are stored in a buffer in the hardware.

-The call to ctx.stroke() (*line 9*) or to its sister method ctx.fill() will draw the entire buffer contents in fill or stroke mode.
+The call to ctx.stroke() (<i>line 9</i>) or to its sister method ctx.fill() will draw the entire buffer contents in fill or stroke mode.

 And here is what the timer gives: a slightly faster execution time.
 Changing 1000 to 100,000 will give even larger differences.